WaferMouse/edmc-ships/README.md

 Features:
 * A list of your stored ships and their location when you click "Update".
-* List stays up-to-date even when you transfer ships. **NOTE** Ships that you transferred before installing the plugin and have not piloted yet will appear in their old location.
+* List stays up-to-date even when you transfer ships. **NOTE:** Ships that you transferred before installing the plugin and have not piloted yet will appear in their old location.
 * Left-click on a ship to view the location in EDSM.
 * Right-click for a menu where you can copy the location to the clipboard.